Persistent stapedial artery: Treatment

 Treatment of PSA usually involves some form of coagulation, either laser coagulation or electrocoagulation.
 Palliative care such as the installation of hearing aids can help resolve hearing loss caused by a PSA; conversely, the PSA may prevent the insertion of cochlear implants meant to alleviate the hearing loss.
 Ablation of the PSA is also an option, although this treatment carries the risk of potential facial nerve damage and haemorrhage.

 The central hospital of the University of Porto reported in 2016 the first successful implementation of a bone-anchored hearing aid in an 8-year-old patient without complications, successfully resolving their hearing loss.
 Further successful insertions of cochlear implants to resolve hearing loss have also been reported.

 Epidemiology

-The prevalence of persistent stapedial arteries is thought to be somewhere between 0.02 to 0.48% of the general population; a study in the American Journal of Radiology in 2000 stated that only fifty-six cases of PSA had been reported since the first report of PSA was published in 1836 by Josef Hyrtl.
+The prevalence of persistent stapedial arteries is thought to be somewhere between 0.02 and 0.48% of the general population; a study in the American Journal of Radiology in 2000 stated that only fifty-six cases of PSA had been reported since the first report of PSA was published in 1836 by Austrian anatomist Josef Hyrtl.